alexmaldonado-cl/alexmaldonado-cl/README.md

 -->

 I’m a backend-end developer based in Chile with 5 years of experience in the software industry.
 I have worked on projects with Laravel/PHP.
-I also have experience in other languagues like TypeScript, SQL, Python, NodeJs and Java.
+I also have experience in other languagues like TypeScript, Python, NodeJS and Java.

 Additionaly, I am using tools like GitHub, Notion, and Slack.

 Always I am learning new things.
-Today, my main goal is to be an English speaker 🇬🇧.
+Today, my main goal is to be an English speaker.

 <!-- 👩🏻‍💻 &nbsp;&nbsp;I'm currently working as an Academic Coach at <a href="https://www.platzi.com">@Platzi</a>. -->